Earthing and Bonding Explained

 Earthing and bonding are fundamental safety measures in every electrical installation.
 They work together to protect people from electric shock by ensuring that, in the event of a fault, dangerous voltages are limited and protective devices operate quickly to disconnect the supply.

 Earthing provides a path for fault current to flow safely to the general mass of earth, which causes protective devices (circuit breakers, fuses, or RCDs) to operate and disconnect the faulty circuit.
 Without effective earthing, a fault on an appliance or wiring could result in the metalwork becoming live at mains voltage, presenting a lethal shock hazard.
+The consumer unit houses these protective devices and is the starting point for the earthing arrangement.

 Bonding ensures that all metalwork that could potentially carry a dangerous voltage is connected together and to earth, so that no significant voltage difference can exist between them.
 This prevents a person from receiving a shock by simultaneously touching two metal parts that are at different voltages.

 In the UK, there are three main types of earthing system.
 The type of system installed in a property depends on how the electricity supply is provided and how the earth connection is made.
 Understanding these systems is essential for any electrician because they affect the design, testing, and safety of the installation.
+All three systems are covered in detail in the 18th Edition wiring regulations.

 In a TN-S system, the earth is provided by the supply through a separate conductor, which is typically the lead or aluminium sheath of the underground supply cable.
 The earth conductor is separate from the neutral throughout the supply network.